select2/select2/docs/pages/02.troubleshooting/01.getting-help/docs.md

 2. Search [Stack Overflow](http://stackoverflow.com/questions/tagged/jquery-select2?sort=votes)  **carefully** for existing questions that might address your issue.
 If you need to open a new question, make sure to include the `jquery-select2` tag.
 3. Ask in the `#select2` channel on `chat.freenode.net` or use the [web irc client.](https://webchat.freenode.net/?channels=select2)

+> [!WARNING]
->>>> Do **NOT** use the GitHub issue tracker for general support and troubleshooting questions.
+> Do **NOT** use the GitHub issue tracker for general support and troubleshooting questions.
 The issue tracker is **only** for bug reports with a [minimal, complete, and verifiable example](https://stackoverflow.com/help/mcve) and feature requests.
 Use the forums instead.

 ## Reporting bugs